 Tips for taking great photos:

-note- I didn’t edit/ crop most of these photos so you can check out my set up.
+Note- I didn’t edit or crop most of these photos so you can check out my set up.
 I put up a shower curtain on a swing set and held it in place with some wood planks.

 – Keep it moving: if you sense a lull in the action tell people to get in front of the camera.